CHILD CARE CENTER

 Children who attend all day may choose to bring a special book or movie to share with their class while in Day Care or in the After School Program.
 Please hand the book or movie to the staff when you arrive.
 All movies must be rated “G” and all movies and books must be previewed and approved by the Agapé staff prior to giving permission for the movie to be shown or the book read.
 Please also share with your child that depending on the day’s activities, their movie or book may not be used on that particular day.

-For children attending less than 4 hours per day and are over the age of 2, they have an opportunity to use computers during the class play time – at the start of each class.
-The half hour play time is shared computer time for those that are interested.
+For children attending less than 4 hours per day and are over the age of 2, they have an opportunity to use tablets during the class play time – at the start of each class.
+The half hour play time is shared tablet time for those that are interested.

-For children attending over 4 hours a day and are over the age of 2, they have an opportunity to use the computers and the Wii games during free time between 6:30-8:00 a.m. and between 6:00-6:30 pm.
-Computer and Wii games are limited to 15 minutes per child.
+For children attending over 4 hours a day and are over the age of 2, they have an opportunity to use the tablets twice during class play time, for 30 minutes each time.

 Children with special needs that benefit from the educational instruction use of the TV, computer or other video equipment are able to use the equipment as needed based on the instruction of the parent, teacher or physician.